daedalus1215/spring-microservices/README.md

 <hr />

+## Getting configs from Spring Cloud Config Server exercise:
+If we want to make it so that a particular MicroService uses the spring cloud config server as the central location for configs, we must do a few things and have 2 services running:
+1. Spring Cloud Config Server
+2. LimitsService

+In order to run demo we must start the apps in a certain order:
+1. Spring Cloud Config Server
+2. LimitsService

+Steps to get this to work:
+1. Create a local git repository in the Sprign Cloud Config Server, inside of the `git-localconfig-repo`
+2. After you create the local repo, you want to git add and commit the config files - this allows the Config Server to feed and read them
+3. Make sure Config Server's `application.properties` file is specifying where the git local repo is, in: `spring.cloud.config.server.git.uri`
+3. Start the Config Server
+4. Start the LimitService
+5. Visit the LimitService endpoint url: http://localhost:8081/limits

+You then can adjust what config we want - in the LimitService `bootstrap.properties` file, by adjusting what profile is active

 ## All requests are logged exercise:
 If we want to simulate a live environment, where we can track and trace one request and all of the services the request goes through, then centralize this information in a log, we would need to run some of these services in a certain order.

-To be able to completely show the demonstration for running Spring Microservices that are aggregating logs into RabbitMQ, via Zipkin, then pulled out via Zuul, then we will need 5 services running (And the Zipkin Distrbuted Tracing Server):
+To be able to completely show the demonstration for running Spring Microservices that are aggregating logs into the RabbitMQ Queue.
+Then have those logs pulled with Zipkin and shown and displayed in the Zipkin url.
 1. Conversion
 2. Exchange
 3. Eureka Naming Server